charonn0/RB-libcURL/ReadMe.md

 ### Ensure the libcURL shared library is installed
 libcURL is installed by default on most Unix-like operating systems, including OS X and most Linux distributions.

 Windows does not have it installed by default, you will need to ship all the necessary DLLs with your application.
 You can use pre-built DLLs available [here](https://curl.haxx.se/download.html), or you can [build them yourself from source](https://github.com/blackrosezy/build-libcurl-windows).
+For 64-bit builds you must rename the `libcurl-x64.dll` file to `libcurl.dll`.

 Depending on compile-time options, you may need to include additional DLLs for other libraries like OpenSSL or ZLib.
 Newly added features like HTTP/2 support may require building the latest version from source with special build flags and additional libraries.
 Review the libcURL documentation for the feature you're interested in.